 While performing the duties of this job, the employee is frequently required to sit; use hands to finger, handle or feel objects or tools; and reach with hands and arms.
 The employee is regularly required to see, talk and hear.
 The employee is occasionally required to stand; walk; and stoop, kneel, crouch or bend and may be required to lift up to approximately 25 pounds.

 LICENSED APPLICANTS MUST UPDATE THEIR APPLICATION TO INDICATE WHICH POSITION(S) THEY ARE APPLYING FOR.
 IF YOU HAVE NOT SUBMITTED A NEW RESUME WITHIN A YEAR AND/OR CHANGES HAVE BEEN MADE, PLEASE SUBMIT AN UPDATED RESUME.
+APPLY TO:

 DEPARTMENT OF HUMAN RESOURCES AND TALENT DEVELOPMENTSALARY:

 207 Day Position, 7 hours per dayDAYS: FROM - TO -